akifadasTHI/Motorcyclist-Safety-Systems/README.md

 # ML
 # Motorcyclist Safety System with AI

-This project has been developed to put an approach to avoid deathly motorcycle accidents
+This project has been developed to put an approach to avoid deadly motorcycle accidents.